agiledev-students-spring2023/final-project-bayt/CONTRIBUTING.md

 ## General team guidelines
 - Join the Discord VC while working to boost productivity and speed up team interactions and communications.
 - When you're stuck, **reach out** to the Scrum Master or team member.
 There's no harm in not knowing certain things.
-- If you have exams/busy schedules coming up, you could take up more tasks in order to do less work in the next few days.
-Alternatively, team members could be assigned 5 days in which they can take off work.
-But make sure to communciate this early(3-7 days) in advance!

 ## Sprint cadence
 - Sprint length is 2 weeks
+- Sprint planning meeting should be 1-2 hours in length.
 - Backlog grooming meeting is at least once per sprint.
 - When completing a task, put it in the review section of the board and reference the commit(just paste the commit hash) for the Scrum Master to review.
 ## Daily standups
-- Daily standups must be done by the end of the day and submitted to the discord channel.
+- Daily standups must be done by the end of the day and submitted to the discord channel by the scrum master.
-- Members must meet in person/on-line for 1-5 minutes for the standup meeting.
+- Members must meet in person for 1-5 minutes for the standup meeting.
 - Members that make no progress on a task for more than two standups get reported to management.

 # Coding/Contributing guidelines
 ## Contributing Guide